DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/06-04 Narrative Tasks.md

 On one of my own branches, I am completely reworking the dialogue, so DONT DO ANY DIALOGUE STUFF IN-ENGINE YET.
 The work you do will probably be erased.

 I am converting the blueprints I used for the dialogue system to C++ (because I absolutely can't stand blueprinting), so it's under construction for rn.
-I've already redone all of the work you've done with the new system, so no work has bee
+I've already transferred over all of the work you've done thus far to the new system, so no work has been lost.